jmandrake/ftp-tls-ftps-cpanel-template/README.md

 ```

 Note:
-- I tried using $GITHUB_WORKSPACE/ for the local-dir but it didn't work.
-So I just used ./
+- I used ./ for the local Github repo's directory, but you should be able to use $GITHUB_WORKSPACE/
 - The server-dir should be whatever subfolder to upload the files to but it needs to end with a / or just use / it the ftp account's home is where you want to upload the files to.
+- This template can be used for Python, PHP, Javascript, or anything you need that has to be uploaded via FTP/TLS.
+The Makefile is set up for Python in this example.